Cognitive Behavioural Skills to Treat Back Pain

 Who is the course for?

-It will also be useful for students training to become healthcare professionals.
+And will also be useful for students training to become healthcare professionals.
 The Certificate of Achievement for this course would be useful for providing evidence of CPD.

 What do people say about this course?